Don’t Buy Your Next DSLR Lens Before You Read This

 - Canon uses the term USM which stands for Ultra-Sonic Motor.
 Many of Canon’s latest lenses come with the abbreviation STM printed on them.

 These lenses are known to have a slightly slower and yet more reliable Stepper Motor AF technology.
-These lenses, Canon states, have been designed to work in tandem with the new dual pixel CMOS auto-focusing technology.
+These lenses, Canon states, have been designed to work in tandem with the new dual-pixel CMOS auto-focusing technology.

 Sigma uses the term HSM which stands for Hypersonic motor.
-Tamron uses the term USD to denote the lenses that have auto-focusing motor in them.
+Tamron uses the term USD to denote the lenses that have auto-focusing motors in them.
 This refers to the Ultrasonic Silent Drive auto-focusing motor.